PowerPoint tips for poster creation

 To adjust an image and retain proper proportion, hold the shift key on your keyboard, click, and drag the corners to scale.
 Enlarging images in PowerPoint is not recommended.

 CougPrints Plus requires a PDF file set to your custom page size.
-To save a PowerPoint poster to PDF, follow the steps outlined in Saving PowerPoint Presentations as PDF Files.
+To export a PowerPoint poster to PDF, follow the steps outlined in Saving PowerPoint Presentations as PDF Files.

 Printing your poster